 Contact a Clearwater Nursing Home Abuse and Neglect Lawyer Today for a Free Consultation

 If you or a loved one has been the victim of nursing home abuse, contact a Clearwater nursing home abuse and neglect attorney right away.
 Despite the strict regulations Florida law places on nursing homes, abuse and neglect are all too common.
 Fortunately, those who have suffered such abuse are not without recourse.
 Florida law allows victims to recover compensation for injuries and other losses that they may experience as a result of nursing home abuse and neglect.
 A lawyer familiar with litigating Florida nursing home cases can often help victims recover substantially more compensation than they would be able to retain on their own, so it is highly advisable for anyone injured in an accident to discuss their options with an experienced lawyer.

-To schedule a free consultation with one of our lawyers at Dolman Law Group, call our office today at 727-853-6275 or send us an email through our online contact form.
+To schedule a free consultation with one of our lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA, call our office today at 727-853-6275 or send us an email through our online contact form.

 800 North Belcher Road